 - Prosecuted claim for trademark infringement and breach of fiduciary duty against former employer in Louisiana federal court.
 After 4-day jury trial, successfully settled case before deliberations.
 Client obtained damages and ownership of trademark.

 - Represented an oil field services company in a breach of contract based on a contractor’s failure to deliver After 3-day bench trial in federal court, court entered judgment in favor of client in excess of $5 million.
 Judgment affirmed on appeal.
 ARV Offshore Co., Ltd. v.
 Con-Dive, L.L.C., 514 Fed.
 Appx.
 524 (5th Cir.
 2013).

 - Represented closely held corporation in a claim involving shareholder oppression and breach of fiduciary duty.
-Successfully obtained summary judgment on most Case settled after voir dire.
+Successfully obtained summary judgment on most claims.
+Case settled after voir dire.
 Client obtained favorable settlement.

 - Represented husband of deceased in a will contest.
 After four day jury trial, successfully obtained judgment voiding beneficiaries’ bad faith contest of will.
 Obtained judgment of over $200,000 against bad faith litigants.
 Judgment affirmed on appeal.

 - Represented tenant in a lease dispute with landlord.
 Jury verdict in favor of client for all damages plus attorneys’ Judgment affirmed on appeal.
 Cellular Sales of Knoxville, Inc v.
 McGonagle, 05-13-00246-CV, 2014 WL 3513254 (Tex.
 App.—Dallas July 15, 2014, no pet.)

 - Represented employer in malicious prosecution lawsuit against employee who brought frivolous lawsuit in prior state court litigation.
 Jury found underlying lawsuit was brought with malice and bad faith.